 Collectively, she had raised over $1 million to help find a cure for the disease that later claimed her life.

-Alex Scott passed away in August of 2004 at the age of eight.
+In August 2004, at the tender age of eight, she passed away.
 But her legacy lived on.
 To date, Alex’s Lemonade Stand Foundation has raised more than $100 million for childhood cancer research.